 Placement Considerations button.
 By default, the Placement Considerations panel will open to the Unrouted Runs tab listing all conduit runs which couldn’t be placed in Source-Destination format.

-Select any Source-Destination pair to display the Run ID Information Panel containing the following:
+Source-Destination pair to display the Run ID Information Panel containing the following:Details of the selected run

 Reason why the run couldn’t be placed and how to potentially resolve itThe

-Source for the Run IDClick on the source name to zoom in to it
+Source for the Run IDClick on the source name to zoom in to it.

-Note the spherical target over the element
+.Note the spherical target over the element.

 The

-Destination for the Run IDClick on the source name to zoom in to it
+Destination for the Run IDClick on the source name to zoom in to it.

-Note the spherical target over the element
+Note the spherical target under the element.

 A

-straight line connecting the Source the the DestinationThe Explored Run ID visualization
+straight line connecting the Source and the Destination

 Using the tools listed above, explore the the solution to look for clues about why the Run ID was unable to be routed.